MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: Experiment Settings

 \subsection{Evaluation Metrics}

 We report the detection performance using Accuracy and F1 Score metrics.
 These are standard metrics calculated based on True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN).
-The formulas are defined as follows:
+The formulas are defined below:

 In the main experiment (Table \ref{table: detection_results}), we report performance broken down by category.
 To ensure clarity, we define the specific positive and negative classes used for calculating metrics in each column: